-art.
-II, § 25 guarantees the right to equal protection.); see also Colo.
-Const. art.
-II, § 6 (Equality of Justice Clause).
-This is significant because "constitutional values - especially the values so meticulously set out in our lengthy state chargers - . . . can enrich the common law."
+147. While Amahle, Nolwazi, and Vusmusi's case is not an Equal Protection case, "constitutional values . . . can enrich the common law."
 Judith S. Kaye, Forward: The Common Law and State Constitutional Law as Full Partners in the Protection of Individual Rights, 23 RUTGERS L. J. 727, 743 (1992).
 The two-way street that exists between common law and constitutional adjudication can result in "common law decisionmaking infused with constitutional values."
 Id. at 747.
-Accordingly, while the instant habeas corpus litigation does not seek the recognition of a constitutional right, constitutional equality principles can inform this Court's analysis.